Ruminations Upon the Modeling of X-ray Foregrounds, Backgrounds and Faint Sources: Modeling of foregrounds, backgrounds and the ICM

 \subsection{Galactic X-ray foreground}

 The soft X-ray foreground originating in the local Universe is typically described as the sum of emission from the local hot bubble and Galactic halo, potentially including contributions from unresolved stellar and extragalactic sources.
 Modeling based on ROSAT data found that the typical foreground spectrum could be described as the sum of 2 thermal emitters with temperatures $\sim100$\,eV (one absorbed by Galactic hydrogen and one unabsorbed, reflecting a distribution in the distance to the emitters) and a hotter, absorbed thermal component with a typical temperature of $\sim200$\,eV (e.g.\ \citealt{Snowden1998ApJ...493..715S, Kuntz2000ApJ...543..195K}).
 With the higher spectral resolution of XMM and Suzaku, additional contributions from SWCX (e.g.\ \citealt{Snowden0404354, Koutroumpa0805.3212, Ueda2209.01698}) and yet hotter thermal emission at $\sim700$\,eV (e.g.\ \citealt{Kuntz2008ApJ...674..209K, Das1909.06688, Das2106.13243, Huang2305.14484}) have been discussed.
+The applicability of this set of model components has been broadly confirmed by eROSITA All-Sky Survey measurements \citep{Ponti2210.03133, Yeung2410.23345}.

 Since a detailed study of these foreground emission is not the goal of this work, our strategy is to use a model with enough flexibility to describe the data, without necessarily including all the physical components that are present in detail.
 Since Chandra and XMM differ radically in their sensitivity to $\lesssim1$\,keV photons, we take a different approach in each case.
 As discussed below, for Chandra we use a simple model fit to ROSAT survey data from nearby on the sky, allowing more flexibility only if the Chandra data clearly require it.
 The high sensitivity of the pn camera means that, in practice, we are always in the latter situation with XMM, and so we explicitly include a greater number of model components.